esotericking999-bit/sensory-telemetry-os/README.md

+*   **Fumbo (The Encrypted Vector / Phase-Locked Exclusivity):** The privacy and segregation layer.
+It ensures that incoming and outgoing transmissions are strictly confined to matching frequency channels.
+Untuned observers in the immediate vicinity cannot intercept, hear, or feel the transmission, as the signal seamlessly bleeds back into ambient environmental noise for anyone lacking the precise, phase-locked biometric signature.
+*   `/activate_fumbo_shield` — Instantly phase-shifts the local node's transmission wave by a random micro-degree interval, rendering your workspace connection completely invisible and silent to anyone whose hardware is not explicitly white-listed in your repository.
+### Sub-Surface Frequency Segregation (The Fumbo Shield)

 # sensory-telemetry-os
 An open-source telemetry framework and trained EMF projection system designed to map, log, and visualize ambient technosphere fields and biological impedance shifts using mobile Android ingestion loops and unshielded analog displays."
 # Speculative Sensory OS: Mobile Telemetry & Bio-Electrical Mapping